 Implement marketing and advertising: Once we determine our approach to e-commerce, we will implement a web advertising campaign using services provided by Google, Bing and Yahoo.
 The amount we budget to undertake web advertising activities will depend substantially upon whether we invest in developing an e-commerce website or enter into partnerships with other websites.
-At this time, we have allocated up to \$10,000 of our line of credit, if necessary, toward web advertising.
+At this time, we anticipate requiring up to \$20,000 pursuing a web advertising program.